xXleowXx/gitlab-charts/doc/index.md

 To install GitLab in a cloud-native environment, use the GitLab Helm chart.
 This chart contains all the required components to get started and can scale to large deployments.

+Use this installation method if your infrastructure is built on Kubernetes and you're familiar with how it works.
+This method of deployment has different management, observability, and concepts than traditional deployments.

 NOTE:
-The default chart is for proof-of-concept deployments only.
-For production deployments, you must do additional setup and configuration.
+Use the **default** chart for proof-of-concept deployments only.
+For production deployments, additional setup and configuration is required.
 [View details](installation/index.md).

 ## Subcharts